toaderflorin/language-zen/README.md

 *npm start*

 at the command prompt in the folder containing the source code.

-## Time Breakdown
-A total of aproximately 15 hours were needed to develop the demo application.

-Initial setup (Node.js/Express/WebPack): 2h

-Basic candlestick chart rendering with React: 3h

-Ability to render stock values for multiple companies: 1h

-Zoom in functionality: 2h

-Future value prediction for stock: 3h

-Refactoring and cleanup: 4h
+Make sure you have Node.js installed on the machine.

 ## Observations

 The Javascript code uses 2 white space chars for tab and leaves out trailing semicolons, thus following the standard Node.js guidlines.

-Stock value data has been manually created and it's probably not very realistic.
-"Average" represents the average traded value for the stock during a particular day, it is not computed from open / close / min / max values.
+The application doesn't include "Too early" and "Too late" key presses in the user history correctness percentage, but it should be very easy to add.